bulldoggy/1920-s2/contents/textbook/lecture10/monadsIntro/extraMonads.md

 This post was adapted from [Prof Ooi's CS2030 Website](https://nus-cs2030.github.io/1718-s2/monad/index.html)

-This post was inspired by [The Best Introduction to Monad](https://blog.jcoglan.com/2011/03/05/translation-from-haskell-to-javascript-of-selected-portions-of-the-best-introduction-to-monads-ive-ever-read/), but is adapted to the Object-Oritented way of programming with Java.
+This post was inspired by [The Best Introduction to Monad](https://blog.jcoglan.com/2011/03/05/translation-from-haskell-to-javascript-of-selected-portions-of-the-best-introduction-to-monads-ive-ever-read/), but is adapted to the Object-Oriented way of programming with Java.

 Let's say we have: